Can I go back to work after I retire?

-The good news is that, yes, you will usually be allowed to return to work after retiring and accessing your super benefits.
-Even if you’ve taken a lump sum super payout or are receiving ongoing payments from your super fund, you still have the right to rejoin the workforce.
-However, depending on your age, you may need to prove that your personal circumstances have changed, and that you are required to return to work.
+The good news is that, yes, you can return to work after retiring and accessing your super benefits.
+Even if you’ve taken a lump sum super payout or are receiving ongoing payments from your super fund via an income stream, you still have the right to rejoin the workforce if you need to.

 Returning to work if you're aged under 65

 If you've reached your preservation age and want to retire and access your super, you need to declare your genuine intention to retire and never work again.
-Most super funds require you to sign a declaration when you retire, stating that you never again intend to be gainfully employed. gainfully employed is considered working for more than 10 hours a week.
+Most super funds require you to sign a declaration when you retire, stating that you never again intend to be gainfully employed.
+Gainfully employed is considered working for more than 10 hours a week.

 However, if your retirement savings take a hit or you decide you miss the independence and social connectedness of working, you can return to work.
 You can also do this while still accessing your super.
-You might need to prove to the Australian Taxation Office (ATO) that your intention to retire was genuine and that you didn’t plan to return to work all along.
+You might need to prove to the Australian Taxation Office (ATO) that your original intention to retire was genuine and that you didn’t plan to return to work all along.

 Returning to work if you're over 65